jed-frey/open-zwave-control-panel/FREEBSD.md

 Instructions for getting [```OpenZWave```](http://www.openzwave.com/) and control panel running inside of FreeBSD and FreeNAS jails.
 Precursor to getting [Home Assistant](https://www.home-assistant.io/) running inside of a jail.

 Requires a small amount of command line knowledge.
 There is no one liner that is in vogue right now like: ```curl -sSL https://install.pi-hole.net | bash```.
-Read and coprehend the commands so I don't slip in a ```rm -rf```.
+Read and comprehend the commands so I don't slip in a ```rm -rf```.

 ## ```iocage``` setup